 It was 2 weeks away from the big-game and while packing I discovered my 45/4500psi HPA tank I bought from Ninja Paintball was a week away from being due for hydro-testing.

-If you don't know, on every tank their is a date of birth, and 5 years from that date that tank will be 'due' to be tested and certified as safe-to-fill.
+If you don't know, on every tank there is a date of birth, and 5 years from that date that tank will be 'due' to be tested and certified as safe-to-fill.
 Finding that date of birth is pretty easy.
 This video does a good job showing you how.

 These are DOT regulations.
 You won't get arrested for if you don't hydro-test it -BUT it is something you should do if you care about your safety and want to play at a real paintball field.
 Real fields will check your dates.